 We need to work together to formulate a more acceptable and inclusive traditional leadership.
 I thus, suggest a Collective Head of the Nation to be made primarily of the existing chiefs in the region.
 This would be a committee of equals; a Head of Chiefs and a deputy would be selected annually by the chiefs themselves and the role would be rotated annually.

 I perceive the role of the Collective Head of the Nation to be that of deliberating on matters of national interest including playing an advisory role to politicians and government.
 I envisage this group playing a role more or less like the House of Lords in the UK.
 The House of Lords is the second chamber of the UK Parliament.

 Like the House of Lords, the Collective Head of the Nation will be independent from, and complement the work of, the elected members of parliament.
 Thus, the Collective Head of the Nation will share the task of making and shaping laws and checking and challenging the work of the Mthwakazi government.

-The Collective Head of the Nation and the Head-of-Chiefs will provide the vital focus for national identity.
-More significantly, these two institutions will give Mthwakazi a genuine sense of stability and continuity.
+The Collective Head of the Nation and the Head-of-Chiefs will provide the vital focal point for national identity.
+More significantly, these two institutions will give Mthwakazi a genuine sense of socio-political stability and continuity.

 We need an institution that would not just be a political symbol but a symbol of national unity.
-A monarchy may be primed for such a role but I see it as potentially more controversial and divisive than unifying and thus suggest a Collective Head of the Nation made up of all chiefs in the region.
-The mechanism of the system requires further deliberations as is the question of gender rebalancing of our national authority.
+A monarchy may be primed for such a role but I see it at the moment as potentially more controversial and divisive than unifying and thus suggest a Collective Head of the Nation made up of all chiefs in the region.
+The mechanism of the system requires further deliberations as does the gender rebalancing of our national authority.